Karina-Murawko-Wisniewska-Mobica/Vulkan-Samples-Logic-Op/samples/extensions/logic_op_dynamic_state/README.md

 - a pipeline for a background model (the background pipeline);
 - a pipeline for a cube model (the baseline pipeline).

-The cube model is used to present blending effect done using the dynamic logical operations.
+The cube model is used to present blending effect achieved using the dynamic logical operations.

-`logicOpEnable` in `VkPipelineColorBlendStateCreateInfo` structure [controls if logical operations should be applied](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineColorBlendStateCreateInfo.html).
+The `logicOpEnable` member of the `VkPipelineColorBlendStateCreateInfo` structure [controls if logical operations should be applied](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPipelineColorBlendStateCreateInfo.html).

-`logicOpEnable` is set to `VK_TRUE` during creation of the baseline pipeline in `create_pipeline` method.
+The `logicOpEnable` member is set to `VK_TRUE` during creation of the baseline pipeline in the `create_pipeline` method.

 ```C++
 VkPipelineColorBlendStateCreateInfo color_blend_state =